Visyond/website-hugo/site/content/_index.md

       Select cells and charts from the spreadsheet, add them to interactive dashboards, and securely share them.
     benefitsList:
       - text: >-
-          Nobody can accidentally corrupt  spreadsheet data or obstruct the dashboard views of other collaborators.
+          Nobody can accidentally break the spreadsheet or obstruct the dashboard views of other collaborators.
       - text: >-
           Once created - always updated: Visyond’s dashboards require minimal to no maintenance.
     infoVideo: /video/3 steps/Step 3 - Share Insights via Dashboards.mp4